Best Wireless Earbuds for Android in 2026: Fast Pair + LDAC

 For a Pixel 9, Galaxy S25, or any modern Android user, the Sony WF-1000XM6 are the right pick.
 LDAC hi-res streaming, class-leading ANC, and Fast Pair on Google hardware make them the easiest recommendation in the premium tier.

-For commuters who put silence above all else, the Bose QuietComfort Ultra 2nd Gen tie Sony on ANC.
+Commuters who put silence above all else should consider the Bose QuietComfort Ultra 2nd Gen; they tie Sony on ANC.
 Pixel owners on a budget should grab the A-Series.

 For LDAC streaming under $100, the Anker Liberty 4 NC are the only credible pick.
 Pair any of these with a Pixel or Galaxy phone running Android 13 or later for full LE Audio compatibility, and pick by codec needs and budget, not flagship status.